-The Committee reviewed the proper application of good banking and accounting practices in the various echelons of the organisation, ensuring, through reports from the heads of internal control and from the external auditor, that suitable steps were being taken at General Management level and by other senior executive levels to ensure that the Group's main risks were being appropriately identified, measured and controlled.
+The Committee reviewed the proper application of good banking and accounting practices in the various echelons of the organization, ensuring, through reports from the heads of the Bank's internal control functions and from the external auditor, that suitable steps were being taken at General Management level and by other senior executive levels to ensure that the Group's main risks were being appropriately identified, measured and controlled.

-During 2022, the Committee also received regular reports on the communications received from and sent to Group entities by domestic and foreign supervisors and the half-yearly reports of the Group's Corporate Ethics Committee, and the Group's tax management was monitored on a half-yearly basis.
+During 2023, the Committee also received regular reports on the communications received from and sent to Group entities by domestic and foreign supervisors and the half-yearly reports of the Group's Corporate Ethics Committee, and the Group's tax management was monitored on a half-yearly basis.